CCI-GU-Sweden/eRImote-python-BIAS-Gtb/create_kernel/README.md

 It allows you, in a convenient way, to have multiple versions of python and modules installed.

-Environements kan be "activted" when they should be used and "deactivated" when not needed anymore.
+Environements can be "activted" when they should be used and "deactivated" when not needed anymore.

-A kernel can be stored as a file and distributed to other people who want to try your experiments or run your code.
+An environment can be stored as a file and distributed to other people who want to try your experiments or run your code.

 ## Download miniconda